-Island in the Pribilofs of Alaska for the 2014 and 2015 seasons.
+After finishing school, Cory worked for several organizations as a shorebird ecologist and guided on St. Paul Island in the Pribilofs of Alaska for the 2014 and 2015 seasons.
 It was on St. Paul that his dream of stumbling on a first North American record was finally fulfilled.
 Cory is currently based out of Missouri where, when not on tour, he pursues his interest in birds, butterflies, and dragonflies with abandon.

 Cory has co-led Field Guides groups to Arizona, Cape May, Colorado, Maine, Texas, Newfoundland, Costa Rica, Oaxaca, Colombia, Peru, France, and Australia and has a busy and wide-ranging schedule coming up, adding Oregon to his portfolio of tours.
+"Cory Gregory's birding skills are exceptional.
+His sight and hearing seem super-human, and his knowledge of the birds' plumage, songs, and behavior is top-notch.
+He is excellent at finding the birds and getting the trip participants 'on' them.
+He was also a master at the organization and conduct of the trip.
+It was a pleasure birding with Cory because he is funny, caring, genuine, smart, and helpful.
+Cory is one of the best."
+C. G., Australia

-Visit https://fieldguides.com/our-staff/ for Cory's complete tour schedule; just click on his photo.
+Visit https://fieldguides.com/our-staff/ for Cory's complete tour schedule; just click on his photos.